liamencabo/liamencabo/README.md

 - Student | Bachelor of Applied Technology - Computer and Information Technologies

-- Lover of anything tech related, but mostly a soft spot for JavaScript hehe
+- Lover of anything tech related, but mostly a soft spot for JavaScript {React and TypeScript} hehe

 - Being present with everything I do :smile:
 <br>